 And is this on all pages?

-You want to make your reviews prominent, because more and more consumers are looking for these reviews before making their decision to hire an appliance repair company.
+You want to make your reviews prominent, because more and more consumers are looking for these reviews before making their decision to hire an air conditioning repair or appliance repair company.

-You want to know what other consumers have said about your appliance service company before they make their buying decision or before picking up the phone to set up an appointment.
+You want to know what other consumers have said about your air conditioning repair company or appliance service company before they make their buying decision or before picking up the phone to set up an appointment.

 You want to also make it easy for them to take action and contact your company.